3 Key Questions When You First Meet the Doctor

 Assembling books with information about your child can help the people in your life get to know him

-Life is hard enough without a negative attitude slowing you down.
+Life is hard enough and emotions can weigh you down.
 A parent who has been there offers some advice to stay positive.

 People can say insensitive things about your child with a disability.
 Here are some ways you can deal with it.